dowjones/intentionjs/README.md

     };
 ```

-why?

-intent.responsive() // outputs a function

-so calling the result of that function with an argument passed to it will get used as the measure arg in the *matcher* function
+why? intent.responsive() // outputs a function. so calling the result of that function with an argument passed to it will get used as the measure arg in the *matcher* function

 like so: